 I studied Biochemistry and Molecular Biophysics at the University of Arizona.
 After graduating Summa Cum Laude and with Honors, and receiving the Most Outstanding Undergraduate Thesis Award, I continued to study Biochemistry and Biophysics, eventually receiving a Master of Science.
 My research was focused on protein evolution and function.
 I spent the year after my graduate studies as a Fulbright Scholar at the University of Zürich in Switzerland.
 My work in the laboratory of Dr. Andreas Plückthun focused on protein engineering as a means to target and kill breast cancers.

 At Stanford University School of Medicine, my research focused on global health, especially in Central Europe.
-I worked with the Ministry of Health in Albania and the World Health Organization in Kosovo as a David L. Boren Fellow.
-While in Albania, my idea of "surgical justice" was developed from a patient I witnessed whose cleft lip was repaired by a plastic surgeon on a medical mission when adequate healthcare was difficult to find in Albania.
+I worked with clinics in Albania and the World Health Organization in Kosovo as a David L. Boren Fellow.
 Upon return to Stanford, I pursued wound healing and stem cell research in Dr. Michael T. Longaker's Laboratory as an Howard Hughes Medical Institute Medical Research Fellow.
-I also worked clinically on a variety of genitourinary reconstruction projects.

-I completed my residency in Plastic and Reconstructive Surgery at the University of Washington.
-I am pursuing further training in gender-affirming surgery at the University of Michigan.
+I completed my residency in Plastic and Reconstructive Surgery at the University of Washington and fellowships in gender-affirming surgery at the University of Michigan and Universitair Ziekenhuis Gent (Ghent University Hospital) in Ghent, Belgium.
 Clinically, I am interested in microsurgery, pediatric soft tissue reconstruction and gender-affirming surgery.
 I hope to be a leader in Plastic Surgery, doer of "surgical justice," and relentless patient advocate.

 I studied Biochemistry and Molecular Biophysics at the University of Arizona.
 After graduating Summa Cum Laude and with Honors, and receiving the Most Outstanding Undergraduate Thesis Award, I continued to study Biochemistry and Biophysics, eventually receiving a Master of Science.
 My research was focused on protein evolution and function.
 I spent the year after my graduate studies as a Fulbright Scholar at the University of Zürich in Switzerland.
 My work in the laboratory of Dr. Andreas Plückthun focused on protein engineering as a means to target and kill breast cancers.

 At Stanford University School of Medicine, my research focused on global health, especially in Central Europe.
-I worked with the Ministry of Health in Albania and the World Health Organization in Kosovo as a David L. Boren Fellow.
-While in Albania, my idea of "surgical justice" was developed from a patient I witnessed whose cleft lip was repaired by a plastic surgeon on a medical mission when adequate healthcare was difficult to find in Albania.
+I worked with clinics in Albania and the World Health Organization in Kosovo as a David L. Boren Fellow.
 Upon return to Stanford, I pursued wound healing and stem cell research in Dr. Michael T. Longaker's Laboratory as an Howard Hughes Medical Institute Medical Research Fellow.
-I also worked clinically on a variety of genitourinary reconstruction projects.

-I completed my residency in Plastic and Reconstructive Surgery at the University of Washington.
-I am pursuing further training in gender-affirming surgery at the University of Michigan.
+I completed my residency in Plastic and Reconstructive Surgery at the University of Washington and fellowships in gender-affirming surgery at the University of Michigan and Universitair Ziekenhuis Gent (Ghent University Hospital) in Ghent, Belgium.
 Clinically, I am interested in microsurgery, pediatric soft tissue reconstruction and gender-affirming surgery.
 I hope to be a leader in Plastic Surgery, doer of "surgical justice," and relentless patient advocate.